restarian/brace_document/docs/README.md

 **Bonuses:**
 * A beautiful showpiece of fully asynchronous non-blocking run-time program/script.
-* Incorporates many asynchronous functional programming techniques.
 * Idempotent API design runs safely from anywhere on the system.
 * Operates as a system program from the command line or an import library.
 * Uses AMD (asynchronous module definition) syntax.
 * Runs in Linux and/or Windows environments.
-* Well commented, professional code
+* Well commented, unit tested, professional code
-* Unit tested

 **Caveat:**
 * The entire parser API can not be set to operate synchronously or asynchronously with one option setting.